hibtc/cpymad/doc/installation/windows/other.rst

 Other distributions
 ===================

-If you want to use another python installation things will get more complicated.
-I recommend the following resources:
+If you want to build on another python installation things may get more complicated.
+You may want to have a look at the following resources:

-* MinGW_, since you need a compiler to build *libmadx* and *CPyMAD*
+* :ref:`dependencies` (but without the comfort of a linux package manager)
+* MinGW_ as your compiler suite
+* `Compiling Python extensions with distutils and MinGW`_
 * `Unofficial Windows Binaries for Python Extension Packages`_
-* `Compiling Python extensions with distutils and MinGW`_

 .. _MinGW: http://www.mingw.org/